Why is nonprofit advertising important?

 What should you do?

-- Split the ad spend equally among display, social media, search, and video ads to start off with.
+- Split the ad spend equally among display, social media, search, and video ads to start.

 - Gradually increase the budget on the channels that are working better.
 But don’t eliminate the others.
 Continue using them for retargeting to reinforce your message.

-Tip #3: Put more efforts into impression-based advertising
+Tip #3: Put more effort into impression-based advertising

 What should you know?